Jiyan285/Spotify-Clone/README.md

 # Spotify-Clone
-This is my first project "Spotify Clone" using HTML5, CSS and JavaScript.
+This is my first project "Spotify Clone" using HTML5 and CSS